hdShang/arxiv-daily/docs/cs-CL/2025-08-05/papers/250803860v2-hallucination-to-truth-a-review-of-fact-checking-and-factuality-eval.md

 ---
 layout: default
-title: Hallucination to Truth: A Review of Fact-Checking and Factuality Evaluation in Large Language Models
+title: "Hallucination to Truth: A Review of Fact-Checking and Factuality Evaluation in Large Language Models"
 ---

 # Hallucination to Truth: A Review of Fact-Checking and Factuality Evaluation in Large Language Models